pfoliodev/Yutopia---Scraping-Project/README.md

 ## Scraping project

+This is a study project for Yutopia School.
+We were asked to scrape a website and then save the scraped data in a database.
+After that we had to set up a Rest API as well as a front end to display the data.

 ## Install Python & Mysql
 We need python to scrap webpage and Mysql to store the data in it Do not forget to add path environment variable